If you are sick, or require a PCR test for travel or return to work purposes, you may get tested at our Urgent Care Main

 - Nausea or vomiting

-If you believe you are experiencing symptoms of COVID-19, we encourage you to call your doctor to discuss possible testing and care.
+If you believe you are experiencing symptoms of COVID-19, we encourage you to visit our walk-in care locations (Urgent Care South, Urgent Care Main or XpressCare Highlands) for testing and care.
 In the absence of severe symptoms, you may be encouraged to self-isolate.
 If you experience chest pain, shortness of breath, or other potentially life-threatening issues, you should go to the nearest emergency room or call 911.

 To prevent illness, the CDC recommends individuals and families follow everyday preventive measures: